Mshilovskay/CaseStudyR/case-study.md

 ### Key tasks

-Check the data for errors. Сheck for duplicates, inconsistencies.
+* Check the data for errors. Сheck for duplicates, inconsistencies.

-Choose your tools.
+* Choose your tools.
 Use the R programming language because the data set has more than a million rows in total.

-Transform the data to work with it effectively.
+* Transform the data to work with it effectively.
 Merge all 12 csv files into one.

-Document the cleaning process.
+* Document the cleaning process.
 Create a document for all steps of the process.

 Deliverable: Documentation of any cleaning or manipulation of data.

-### Install and load necessary packages in R
+### Prepare the data

-Install and load necessary packages in R
+#### Install and load necessary packages in R

 ```{r}
 install.packages("tidyverse")